Aslemammad/vitext/README.md

 The development server uses native ES modules, So you're going to have your React app server-rendered and client rendered very fast, under a half a second for me.

 ###  💥 Suspense support
-You don't have Suspense for your SSR app (Next.js, Gatsby, ...). don't worry, because Vitext supports React Suspense & Lazy out of the box.
+Vitext supports React Suspense & Lazy out of the box.
 ```ts
 import { lazy, Suspense } from 'react';